WISVCH/nwerc-2023/content/location.md

 ## To Delft by Car
-Parking is free of charge on campus between Friday 18:00 and Monday 08:00.
-The six large parking areas are well signposted on the campus ring road.

 * At the A13/E19 between Rotterdam and Den Haag, take exit 10, Delft-Zuid/TU Delft.
 * Follow the Signs TU Delft until you drive on a downward slope until the crossing with the Schoenmakerstraat.
 * Go right on to the Schoenmakerstraat and you have arrived at the campus ring road.

+Parking on the street is paid on all days (except Sunday) from 12:00 until 24:00.
+At campus parking locations, parking is free between Friday 18:00 and Monday 08:00.
+The six large campus parking locations are well signposted on the campus ring road.
-Recommended parking locations:
+Recommended campus parking locations:

 * P Aula (navigation address Van der Waalsweg 1)
 * P EWI, 8-minute walk (navigation address Feldmannweg 2)